Sharon Nesmith: Military career

 Nesmith was commissioned in the Women's Royal Army Corps of the British Army as a second lieutenant (on probation) on 4 September 1988 as part of her university cadetship.
 Following university and Sandhurst, she was commissioned a second lieutenant in the Royal Corps of Signals on 11 July 1991, with seniority in that rank from 5 August 1989.
 She was promoted to lieutenant on 5 August 1991.
 She served in the Balkans, Iraq and Latvia.
-She was promoted to captain on 1 April 1995, to major on 30 September 2000, and to lieutenant colonel on 30 June 2008.
+She was promoted to captain on 1 April 1995, to major on 30 September 2000.
+As officer commanding 215 Signal Squadron, she deployed on Op TELIC 10 in 2007.
+She was promoted to lieutenant colonel on 30 June 2008, and was commanding officer of 22nd Signal Regiment from 2009 to 2011.
 She was promoted to colonel on 30 June 2012.

 In August 2014, Nesmith became the first woman to command a British Army brigade when she was chosen to command the 1st Signal Brigade.
 She was promoted to brigadier on 30 June 2015.
 Her role was formally announced by Secretary of State for Defence Michael Fallon in September 2015, almost a year after she started in the role.
 The brigade consisted of between 1,500 and 5,000 troops.
 This was the highest role ever taken by a woman in the British Army.

 Nesmith was a Colonel Commandant of the Corps of Royal Electrical and Mechanical Engineers from 1 November 2018 to 1 November 2023.